wavefrontHQ/docs/pages/doc/proxies_histograms.md

 A distribution allows you to send multiple points with a single value.

-To send histogram data as a distribution:
+To send histogram data as a distribution to the Wavefront proxy:

 - Send to the **distribution** port listed in the table in [Histogram Proxy Ports](#histogram-proxy-ports).